 Steps to Safely Locate Underground Utility Lines

 The first step is to locate the utility companies that serve the area where you will be digging.
-This can typically be done by visiting the website of your local municipality.
+This can typically be done by visiting the website of your local municipality or town.

 As mentioned above private and public utilities exist.
 Consider speaking to a town building inspector or code enforcement for what companies service the area.